s-espinosa/mezcla_slides/slides.md

 // "Puppy Facts" will print out to the console
 ```

+---

+# Example

 If you look the script.js file in our practice replit, you'll notice that those two lines of code are already in there.

 - What happens when you run the code?
 - What do you think line 10 is doing?

+---

+# Practice

-For the first time today, we have our JavaScript "talking to" our HTML code!
-This is exciting stuff!
+Our JavaScript "talking to" our HTML code!

 Go ahead and follow the directions in your `script.js` file to create a variable for every HTML element, console.log the values, and then reassign the values.

+---

-## Event Listeners
+# Event Listeners

-In JavaScript, an event listener is a way to set up code to run only when a very specific thing happens.
-Right now, all of our content changes immediately when the page loads.
-We want the content to only change <em>when the user clicks the button</em>.
-That’s an event listener – you’ll tell the code to listen for a click on a specific button on the page, then run the code that changes the content.

-Here's how that looks in practice:
+* When something happens (e.g. when a user clicks on a button)
+* Do something (e.g. change the text that is displayed in a header)

+We want the content to only change **when the user clicks the button**.

+---

+# Example

 ```html
 <!-- HTML code -->